Kapanen scores twice; Pens welcome back fans with 5-2 win - WTMJ

 Associated Press

+PITTSBURGH (AP) — The arena wasn’t completely full for Pittsburgh’s game against visiting Philadelphia, yet it felt that way to Penguins forward Kasperi Kapanen.

-PITTSBURGH (AP) — Kasperi Kapanen scored two goals and the Pittsburgh Penguins defeated the Philadelphia Flyers 5-2 on Tuesday night.
+Kapanen scored two goals and the Penguins defeated the Flyers 5-2 on Tuesday night.

 The Penguins won in front of their fans for the first time in almost a year, as state coronavirus restrictions were eased at the beginning of the month and spectators were allowed into the building.
 Penguins’ players raised their sticks and saluted the fans in attendance following the win.